SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   be consistent.

 - `REPP-eppcode`: This header is the equivalent of the result code defined in [@!RFC5730] and MUST be used accordingly.
-This header MUST only be used when an REPP response HTTP message body has no content.
+This header MUST be used when a response HTTP message body has no content, and MAY be used in all other situations to provide easy access to the EPP result code.
    <!-- do we keep REPP-eppcode? yes but only for responses with empty message body issue #20 -->

 - `REPP-check-avail`: An alternative for the "avail"